How to Grow Dahlias

 Dahlia seeds should be sown indoors between the months of February and April in trays and containers.
 Whilst they may be inside, they still appreciate the sunlight!
 We recommend keeping your containers or trays on a well-lit windowsill with plenty of sunlight.

-When sowing, ensure that seeds are around 0.5cm deep and 2.5cm apart.
-When they’re large enough to handle, it’s time to transplant your dahlia plants into a larger pot so as not to restrict the growth of their roots.
+When sowing, ensure that seeds are sown thinly, around 0.5cm deep.
+When they’re large enough to handle, it’s time to transplant your dahlia plants 5cm apart, into larger pots or a tray, to give the the space they need to grow on.

 Darlac Garden Trowel